 These were the most awful weeks of our lives.
 Without the dedicated care Leo received on TMBU, and the pioneering cooling technology, I am sure he would not have fought the way he did.
 For that we are eternally grateful.”

-Richard, supported by friends and family, took part in the Brighton Half Marathon in February, and has already raised over £5,700.
+Richard, supported by friends and family, took part in the Brighton Half Marathon in February, and from funds raised through events since then, has already reached over £11,000.

 To support Richard’s fundraising campaign and help babies like Leo, please click here: https://www.justgiving.com/campaigns/charity/rockinghorsechildrenscharity/leosstory2018.